Digital Forensics & Incident Response (DFIR)

 - Where is my data? (did data exfiltration occur?)

 - Can I recover my data?
 (What to do about the ransom demands)

 Most teams struggle to identify incidents accurately because of the sheer volume of traffic and events on the network, which leads to information overload and false positives.

-Coordinating an organisation-wide response when a serious incident occurs can also be difficult, with people unsure of what action to take, which can lead to an additional issues arising.
+Coordinating an organisation-wide response when a serious incident occurs can also be difficult, with people unsure of what action to take, which can lead to additional issues arising.